-Important: for this lab do NOT use "~" or "./" to start your pathnames.
+Important: for this lab do NOT use " \sim " or "./" to start your pathnames.
 Any answers containing them will not get credit!

-- 1) From your home directory, what Is command would show the permissions on the Linux kernel file vmlinuz-2.6.32-220.23.1.el6.i686?
+- 1) From your home directory, what Is command would show the permissions on the Linux kernel file vmlinuz-2.6.32-504.8.1.el6.i686?
 On Opus, this file resides in the /boot directory.
-On your Is command, specify the Linux kernel using an absolute pathname. - 2) From your home directory, what Is command would show the permissions on the passwd file where all user accounts are kept?
+On your Is command, specify the Linux kernel using an absolute pathname. - From your home directory, what Is command would show the permissions on the passwd file where all user accounts are kept?
 This passwd file resides in the /etc directory.
 On your Is command, specify this passwd file using an absolute pathname. - 3) From your home directory, what Is command would show the permissions on the /etc directory itself (and no other directories)?
 On your Is command, specify this particular etc directory using an absolute pathname and be sure to use the -d option. - 4) From your home directory, what cd command would change to the top, "root", directory of the UNIX/Linux file tree?
-On your cd command, use an absolute pathname to specify the top directory of the file tree. - 5) From the top of the file tree, what Is command would show the permissions on the passwd file where all user accounts are kept?
+On your cd command, use a relative pathname to specify the top directory of the file tree. - 5) From the top of the file tree, what file command would probe the passwd file where all user accounts are kept?
 This passwd file resides in the /etc directory.
-On your Is command, specify this passwd file using a relative pathname that does not start with the "." character. - 6) From the top of the file tree, what Is command would show the permissions on the Linux kernel file vmlinuz-2.6.32-220.23.1.el6.i686?
-On Opus, this file resides in the /boot directory.
-On your Is command, specify the Linux kernel using a relative pathname that does not start with the "." character. - 7) From the top of the file tree, what cd command would change to the new dogs directory in your home directory?
-Use an absolute pathname to specify your dogs directory. - 8) From your dogs directory, what Is command does a long, recursive listing showing inode numbers of the Italy directory?
-Specify the Italy directory using a relative pathname that does not start with the "." character.
+On your file command, specify this passwd file using a relative pathname that does not start with the "." character. - 6) From the top of the file tree, what Is command would show the owners of all files in the /dev/pts/ directory?
+On your Is command, use a relative pathname and one filename expansion (globbing) character. - 7) From the top of the file tree, what cd command would change to the new dogs directory in your home directory?
+Use an absolute pathname to specify your dogs directory. - 8) From your dogs directory, what tree command diagrams the Italy and Germany directories?
+Specify both directories a relative pathnames.